cdvelop/tinystring/docs/REM_GET_STRING.md

 ---

-This file serves as documentation for `getString()` optimization opportunities across the tinystring library.
+This file serves as documentation for `GetString()` optimization opportunities across the tinystring library.
 No executable code is contained within.